oracle-livelabs/multicloud/helidon-verrazzano/install-verrazzano/install-verrazzano.md

 In this lab, you will:

 * Setup `kubectl` to use the Oracle Kubernetes Engine cluster
-* Install the Verrazzano platform operator.
+* Install the Verrazzano vz CLI.
 * Install the development (`dev`) profile of Verrazzano.

 ### Prerequisites